JuliaDiff/BlueStyle/julia/style-guide.md

 ```

 If your method contains lots of arguments or keywords you may want to exclude them from the
-method signature on the first line and instead use `args...` and/or `kwargs...`
+method signature on the first line and instead use `args...` and/or `kwargs...`.

 ```julia
 """